VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Padia stories c02a38b9ea5e40bfb682ae77e2ac23af.md

 # Padia Stories

-Graph features in papers: 4
+Graph features in papers: clusters (pre-existing),dynamic (discrete),layered graphs,n-layers
-Appeared in years: 2
+Appeared in years: 2018,2019
 Type of Collection: Skip
 is it stored properly?: No
 must be analyzed: No